-On behalf of over 13,500 police officers, we are challenging the “transitional provisions” which created three levels of pension membership, namely (a) protected members; (b) tapered members; and (c) unprotected members.
+Leigh Day has brought claims on behalf of over 15,000 current and former police officers, challenging the “transitional provisions” which created three levels of pension membership, namely (a) protected members; (b) tapered members; and (c) unprotected members.

 Get help today